GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we have introduced and tested \gs2, an extended Jeans modeling tool that includes full treatment of the higher-order Jeans equations of fourth-order moments.
-We have introduced fourth-order PMs as a new observable to break model degeneracies, using a general radially dependent fourth-order anisotropy term as part of our analysis.
-This extends previous works, which have only considered higher moments for line-of-sight velocities and/or made restrictive assumptions about the form of the higher-order counterpart of the anisotropy.
+In this work, we introduced and tested \gs2, an extended Jeans modeling tool that includes full treatment of the higher order Jeans equations of fourth-order moments.
+We introduced fourth-order PMs as a new observable to break model degeneracies, using a general radially dependent fourth-order anisotropy term as part of our analysis.
+This approach builds on previous works, which have only considered higher moments for LO velocities and/or made restrictive assumptions about the form of the higher order counterpart of the anisotropy.

-Unlike previous versions of \gs, our methodology does not rely on VSPs which can become biased (see discussion at the end of Sec.~\ref{sec:3d_gs2}).
-It is also completely `bin-free', with a generalized velocity PDF that we use to fit discrete data star-by-star. \gs2 includes an improved tracer density model that has the option of fitting tracer positions individually, and an improved sampling technique. \gs2 does not rely on assumptions about the form of the phase-space distribution function, as it implicitly constrains it through its velocity moments via the second and fourth order Jeans equations.
-In this way, our method retains the flexibility and bias-free nature of usual Jeans analyses by not needing to specify any particular form for the distribution function, while gaining constraining power from higher-order velocity information, avoiding negative moments that are unphysical (at fourth order), and having all the other general advantages of having a distribution function.
+In contrast to previous versions of \gs, our methodology does not rely on VSPs which can become biased (see the discussion at the end of Sect.~\ref{sec:3d_gs2}).
+It is also completely "bin-free," with a generalized velocity PDF that we used to fit discrete data star-by-star. \gs2 includes an improved tracer density model that has the option of fitting tracer positions individually, along with an improved sampling technique. \gs2 does not rely on assumptions about the form of the phase-space distribution function, as it implicitly constrains it through its velocity moments via the second- and fourth-order Jeans equations.
+In this way, our method is able to retain the flexibility and bias-free nature of usual Jeans analyses by not needing to specify any particular form for the distribution function, while gaining constraining power from higher order velocity information, avoiding negative moments that are unphysical (at fourth order), and offering all the other general advantages of having a distribution function.